sap-tutorials/Tutorials/tutorials/hana-clients-dot-net-core/hana-clients-dot-net-core.md

                    // encrypt and sslValidateCertificate should be true for HANA Cloud connections
                    // As of SAP HANA Client 2.6, connections on port 443 enable encryption by default
                    // sslValidateCertificate should be set to false when connecting
-                   // to an SAP HANA, express edition instance that uses a self-signed certificate.
+                   // to an on-premise SAP HANA instance that uses a self-signed certificate.

                    {
                        conn.Open();